Justin0526/FED_s10269496_JustinTangJiaZe_Assg01-/README.md

 <li> Quick Link to Home page when click on the 'Home' on the navigation bar or 'Home' after clicking the menu bar </li>
 <li> Quick Link to Program page when click on the 'Program' on the navigation bar or 'Program' after clicking the menu bar </li>
 <li> Register button becomes larger upon hover </li>
+<li> When clicked on the registration button, it scrolls down to the registration form </li>
 <li> Clear description of the program </li>
 <li> Age range for the program </li>
 <li> Price package for the program </li>